Incredibly Useful Advice for First Time RV Owners

 How to Load and Pack Your RV for Safety and Comfort tells you what you need to do, so make sure to read it.

 The average coach is around 400 square feet.
-Therefore, it’s important to be creative when it comes to packing and loading.
+Therefore, it’s important to be creative.

-You should always carry the least amount possible, and do the best possible job of organizing it.
+You should always carry the least amount possible, and do the best possible job of organizing your possessions.

 Otherwise, your unit will become claustrophobic, you will have problems finding things and you’ll be miserable rather than comfortable.